wormple12/template-webpack-firebase-mui/README.md

 -  Lottie for animated SVGs
 -  prettier-standard as linting and formatting tool

-### How to use
+### Getting Started

--  Make sure to have Node.js, npm and firebase-tools installed globally (see further below for reinstall)
+-  Make sure to have Node.js, npm and firebase-tools installed globally (see further below for clean reinstall)
 -  `npm i`
 -  Delete unneeded packages and files (e.g. recoil)
+   -  (TO DO) Expand on this.
 -  Update "name", "version", "description" and "repository" in package.json
 -  Update HTMLWebpackPlugin attributes in webpack.common.js
 -  Update .firebaserc and firebase.config.ts
+-  Update LICENSE.txt
+-  Update README.md

 **Preferably, but not necessary:**